istio/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 where the request originates, it will pass DNS lookup and be handed to Istio for proper routing.
 This can also be achieved with Istio `ServiceEntry`, rather than Kubernetes `Service`.
-However, a `ServiceEntry` does not configure the Kubernetes DNS server so in this case DNS will need to be configured either manually or with automated tooling such as the
+However, a `ServiceEntry` does not configure the Kubernetes DNS server.
+This means that DNS will need to be configured either manually or with automated tooling such as the
 [Istio CoreDNS Plugin](https://github.com/istio-ecosystem/istio-coredns-plugin).